What is the purpose of FASPE?

 If I’m accepted, can I extend my trip and travel independently afterward?

 Yes.
-Staff will work with students to arrange travel to allow independent travel following the program.
+Staff will work with FASPE Fellows to arrange flights to allow independent travel following the program.
 Any additional costs to FASPE will be covered by the Fellow.

 How much free time will I have during the program?

 Fellows will have some free time in each city; however the days are long and tightly scheduled.
-See the Sample FASPE Itinerary for a better idea of the daily schedule.
+See the itineraries from last year's trips on the program pages of this website for a better sense of the daily schedule, or email Thorin Tritter at TTritter@FASPE.info for more information.

 Can I get credit for participating in FASPE?

-There is currently no credit available for participating in FASPE.
-We encourage accepted students to work with their institutions to determine whether receiving credit is possible.
+We encourage accepted fellows to work with their institutions to determine whether receiving credit is possible.
 In the past some Medical Fellows have been able to use the FASPE trip as an elective.

 Does FASPE provide health or travel insurance?

 No. FASPE does not provide health or travel insurance to participants.
-It is recommended that students have their own health insurance coverage during the program.
+It is recommended that fellows have their own health insurance coverage during the program.

 Will there be travel or seminars on the Sabbath (Friday sundown – Saturday sundown) or on religious holidays?

-FASPE will work with students to meet religious observance requirements and restrictions whenever possible.
-The Seminary program does not travel on Sabbath, stays within walking distance of a Synagogue, and provides unscheduled time to accommodate Sabbath prayers.
+FASPE will work with all Fellows to meet religious observance requirements and restrictions whenever possible.
+The Seminary program does not travel on the Sabbath, stays within walking distance of a Synagogue, and provides unscheduled time to accommodate Sabbath prayers.
 The Medical, Law, and Journalism programs are not Sabbath observant, but do not require travel on the Sabbath.
-When significant religious holidays fall during the program, FASPE will ensure that Fellows are within walking distance of a house of worship, will not be required to travel during the holiday, and will not miss any meaningful element of FASPE.
+When significant religious holidays fall during the program, FASPE will ensure that Fellows are within walking distance of a house of worship, will not be required to travel during the holidays, and will not miss any meaningful element of FASPE.

 Is Kosher/Halal/vegetarian food available during the trip?